Monday, November 16, 2009

 Crazy for God...

-If Jesus were alive today, he would be a Socialist, a Green, or possibly a Democrat (I say possibly, because so many Democrats sell out to lobbyists and corporate interests), but he would definitely not be a neo-conservative Republican nor would be be an Evangelical.
-He would probably equate the Evangelicals with the Scribes, the Pharisees and the money changers that he threw out of the temple.
-He would call them hypocrites for supporting the war in Iraq and torture of other human beings, while at the same time taking a "pro-life" anti-abortion stance.
+If Jesus were alive today, he would be a Socialist, a Green, or possibly a Democrat (I say possibly, because so many politicians who are Democrats have sold out to lobbyists and corporate interests), but he would definitely not be a neo-conservative Republican nor would he be a pro-GWB Evangelical.
+Jesus would probably equate such Evangelicals with the Scribes, the Pharisees and the money changers that he threw out of the temple, and call them hypocrites for supporting the war in Iraq and torture of other human beings, while at the same time taking a "pro-life" anti-abortion stance.

-The Evangelicals were so blind during the GWB "administration".
-All they chose to see was that GWB said that he was "saved", and they refused to look at all the many evils that he wrought during his eight years of residency.
-I have asked, "would Jesus drop bombs on people? would he start a war?" and they have no answer.
-They don't see any conflict with their supposed faith and "saved" status that for them the value of American lives is more important than cruelty, torture, and dropping bombs on other human beings.
+The pro-GWB Evangelicals were unable to see that although GWB said that he was "saved", he perpetrated many evils during his eight years of residency, not only upon US citizens, but also upon humanity in general.
+I have asked, "Would Jesus drop bombs on people?", "Would Jesus start a war?", "Would Jesus demonize a whole race of people?", and they have no answer.
+They don't see any conflict between their supposed faith and "saved" status, and their support of cruelty, torture, and demonizing and dropping bombs on other human beings, all in the name of "keeping America safe".
+What about "turn the other cheek"?
+They take the Bible literally only when it suits them.

 I am intolerant of intolerance, which is something I guess I have to work on, and in the end I think it's not so important what we believe or what we say we believe, but how we behave and how we all treat each other.
-It doesn't really matter to me that someone thinks I will end up in hell because I believe differently than they do, however, I REALLY don't want to discuss it with them - my life and what I believe and my relationship to God/the Universe/All That Is is not their business!
-An individual's relationship with God/the Universe/All That Is is a private matter and not the business of any other individual.
+It doesn't really matter to me that someone thinks I will end up in hell because I believe differently than they do, however, I REALLY don't want to discuss it with them - my life and what I believe and my relationship to God/the Universe/All That Is is a private matter and not the business of any other individual.

-I pretty much agree with everything in this video.
-I think the people who think the world started 6,500 years ago are living in LaLa Land.
-I think the people who couldn't see GWB for what he was were blind.
+Evangelicals believe the world began around 6,500 years ago.
+I think people who think the world started 6,500 years ago are living in LaLa Land.
 I cannot bear to listen to people who argue that because the Bible says that "man has dominion over all the earth" we should drill for oil in the Arctic wilderness instead of building smaller and more fuel efficient cars and developing alternative sources of energy.
-To me, the earth and all its creatures, forests, and seas are sacred, so to be in favor of destroying the artic wilderness for oil is equivalent to being in favor of starting a forest fire in Muir Woods or filling the Grand Canyon with cement.
+To me, the earth and all its creatures, forests, and seas are sacred, and it is our job to care for it all.

-I have always feared the day that the Evangelicals would take over the country, like a worst nightmare, shades of the Inquisition all over again, getting thrown in jail for not going to church on Sunday, or even for not going to THEIR church.
+I have always feared that Evangelicals might take over the country someday, like a worst nightmare, shades of the Inquisition all over again, getting thrown in jail for not going to church on Sunday, or even for not going to THEIR church.
 They are still a minority, but their rabid proselytizing is effective with people who are weak or by nature fearful.
 The world is a random place where bad things happen, and such a rigid belief system provides comfort and a greater sense of security to some individuals.
 I just hope they will never be a majority.
 God help the world if they ever take over.

 Tuesday, September 22, 2009